-Variant Book 3, aka Falcon
+Variant Book 3, aka The Falcons

 And I am so happy with how this book is going.
 Since it's been 15 years since I wrote Variant, this is really like reaching back into a different version of myself.
 Fortunately for all involved, I keep very detailed notes during the drafting process, so I have easy access to a lot of information that I would have otherwise forgotten--things like "what's Curtis's last name?" and "What city did Jane come from?"
 So, that's nice.